 There are so many amazing neighborhoods in London it’s hard to choose!
-Prioritize staying in a neighborhood that is the closest to all of the attractions you plan on seeing during your first time in London and also close to a tube station!
+Prioritize staying in a neighborhood that is the closest to all of the attractions you plan on seeing during your first time in London to ensure you have the experiences you want.
+But, be sure to choose a location that has a close tube station!
 It also depends if you want to be in the hustle and bustle or prefer a more relaxed residential setting.
 Some great places to base yourself from include: Kensington, Westminster & Chelsea.

 Is the “tube” hard to use?